Preface

 class Global-NIC,CN-NIC,Gateway router;

-Among these, the WDS node is a Proxmox VE hosting multiple VMs.
-It broadcasts the IPv4 prefixes of its VMs via OSPF.
-When a Hong Kong node needs to access a VM under the WDS node, it can do so by joining the OSPF internal network and achieving multi-hop reachability.
-This results in only one layer of encapsulation, so there's no worry about MTU shrinking.
+Among this, the WDS node is a Proxmox VE host with multiple VMs underneath.
+It advertises its VMs' IPv4 prefixes via OSPF.
+When Hong Kong nodes need to access a VM under the WDS node, they can do so by joining the OSPF internal network to achieve multi-hop reachability.
+This keeps the encapsulation layer count to only one, so there's no worry about MTU "disappearing act".

-I plan to create two new VMs under WDS as the master and one node (tentatively named KubeMaster and KubeNode-WDS1), and then also use HKG04 (tentatively named KubeNode-HKG04) as a node to join the K3s cluster.
+I plan to create two new VMs under WDS to serve as the master and a node (temporarily called KubeMaster and KubeNode-WDS1).
+Then HKG04 (temporarily called KubeNode-HKG04) will also join the K3s cluster as a node.

-The actual usable MTU for inter-container communication would be compressed to around 1350 or even lower.
-Therefore, I tried to find a CNI solution that can work directly on this internal network, and then I found Calico.
-From my understanding, Calico uses BGP as its underlying routing protocol and supports starting in No-Encapsulation mode, where data packets are directly routed by the upper-layer routers.
-So I chose Calico as the CNI component.
+The actual usable MTU for inter-container communication would likely be compressed to 1350 or even lower.
+Therefore, I tried to find a CNI solution that can work directly on top of this internal network, and then I found Calico.
+As I understand, Calico uses BGP as its underlying routing protocol, supports starting in no-encapsulation (No-Encap) mode, and hands packets directly to the upper routers for routing.
+Thus, I chose Calico as the CNI component.

 Routing Design

-To ensure that routers at intermediate nodes know how to route Pod IPs, KubeMaster and KubeNode-WDS1 are under the Proxmox VE host.
+To ensure that intermediate routers know how to route Pod IPs, KubeMaster and KubeNode-WDS1 are under the Proxmox VE host.
 They need to establish BGP with HKG04 across the entire internal network.
-This means every intermediate router must learn the full BGP routes to enable a routing path like this:
+This means that every router at each intermediate level must learn the full BGP routes, so that the following routing path can be established:

 graph LR